AngelAdrianVR/DTW2.0/resources/js/Pages/Public/Legal/PrivacyPolicy_EN.md

 Privacy Policy
-Last updated: [Effective Date]
+Last updated: 09/10/2025

-[Your Company Name] ("us", "we", or "our") operates the website and software services (the "Service").
+DTW (Desarrollo de Tecnologías Web) ("us", "we", or "our") operates the website and software services (the "Service").
 This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our Service and the choices you have associated with that data.

 1. Information We Collect
 We collect several different types of information for various purposes to provide and improve our Service to you.